2027.02.6-8, Kiwi Moot, Sat-Mon 6-8 February, 2027

 There will likely be some semi-planned activities we do in the evenings.
 Ideas we have include watching the Lord of the Rings films, Corey’s Textual Analysis Dice Game, and various card & board games.
 We want to leave it more up to the group.
 We also expect people will also be tired and want to go to bed so any of these activities will always be optional.
 We are planning on have one evening of programmed discussion, music, and other activities during the pre-Moot North Island trip, and one evening for the post-Moot South Island trip.

-If you are coming for the pre-Moot excursion, book your travel to Auckland.
-If you are coming just for Kiwi Moot, or planning to stay for the post-Moot excursion (and didn’t go on the pre-Moot trip), book your travel to Wellington.
+If you are coming for the North Island pre-moot excursion, book your travel to Auckland.
+If you are coming just for Kiwi Moot, or planning to stay for the South Island post-Moot excursion (and didn’t go on the pre-Moot trip), book your travel to Wellington.
 We’ll provide details via email on how to get from the airport to your lodging or the Moot.

-When heading for home, if you are not staying for the post-Moot excursion, book your travel out of Wellington.
-If you are coming for the post-Moot excursion, book your travel out of Queenstown.
+When heading for home, if you are not staying for the South Island post-Moot excursion, book your travel out of Wellington.
+If you are coming for the South Island post-Moot excursion, book your travel out of Queenstown.

 We are actively menu-planning and, when you register, will ask you for your dietary requirements, if any.
 Meals for the road trip sections are included in the cost and will include some standard breakfast foods and (mostly) picnic lunches.
 Dinners will be in local restaurants.
 Kiwi Moot itself will have light fare for elevenses and afternoon tea for free.
 Lunch and dinner, while planned for, are not part of your Moot ticket and will be extra.